rmkelley/rmkelley.github.io/saga.md

-# Lab Three: Global Didital Elevation Models
+# Lab Three: Global Digital Elevation Models

 The following are a series of PNGs to illustrate the workflow of creating and representing a channel network.
 I used [ASTER Global DEM data](https://search.earthdata.nasa.gov/projects/new?p=C1575726572-LPDAAC_ECS!C1575726572-LPDAAC_ECS&pg[1][v]=t&m=-3.6013183593749996!36.8272705078125!8!1!0!0%2C2&q=ASTGTM%20V003&sb=37.04867545811095%2C-3.3708454262377217%2C37.75108854319018%2C-2.8136057588355214) and the SAGA project version 6.2 to complete this lab.